 The foremost official task to do after being landed in Australia within in few days is opening up a bank account.
-Bank account is important and needed in most cases here, like paying bills or taking sim cards in plan or be it for debit/ credit cards or whatever.
+The bank account is important and needed in most cases here, like paying bills or taking sim cards in the plan or be it for debit/ credit cards or whatever.

 Following are major things to know about opening up a bank account in Australia:

 - there are different Banks proving banking services in Australia, you can choose your desired one and one which is convenient for you by location, ATMs and more.

 - visit your nearest preferred branch of the bank with passport and you can take your visa paper or remember your visa expiry date in case they ask you

 - bank staff will come to you to assist you and open up a bank account for you